Third-Party Liability in a Construction Accident

 Injuries that happen at work are usually going to be covered by workers’ compensation regardless of who was at fault.
 If your employer made a mistake that caused you harm, you will still only usually receive the amount covered by workers’ comp and can generally not file a personal injury lawsuit.

 However, injuries caused by a third-party contractor are different.
-Because they do not work for your company, you could be entitled to more compensation through a personal injury lawsuit against the negligent party.
+Because they do not work for your company, you could be entitled to more compensation by filing a personal injury lawsuit against the negligent party.

 There are various economic and non-economic damages that you could be entitled to after a third-party construction injury.
 This can include: